Upon moving to Spain, one of the first things you need to do is open a bank account.

 You will need it for several things, most importantly for paying your monthly rent.
 A foreign bank account is not that useful in Spain as many institutions rely on direct debits to a local account.
-For example, if you make a gym subscription, they will also need your bank details, and it has to be a local bank.
-Same thing if you have an iPhone and want to use the Spanish app store; you need a Spanish debit or credit card.
+For example, if you make a gym subscription, or if you sign up for private health insurance, you will need to provide your bank details, and you need to give a Spanish IBAN number.

 When I arrived in Spain, I had a list of criteria that I used to search for the best bank here.
 Let me share them with you:

 I didn’t want to jump through too many hoops to open a bank account, and I expect a modern web and mobile interface to operate on a daily basis.

 Not so much of a deal-breaker as I’m fluent in Spanish, but it’s always a plus.

-I don’t want nasty surprises in the future, so let’s keep to the top banks and avoid going with the lesser known ones.
+I don’t want nasty surprises in the future, so let’s keep to the top banks and avoid going with the lesser-known ones.